rileyjbauer/nsis-tool/README.md

 Breaking that down we get:

-`interventions` - an array of intervention objects each of which are comprised of the following.
-Each intervention should be followed by a comma **except** whichever is the very last in the file.
+`interventions` - an array of intervention objects each of which are comprised of the following. **Note:** each intervention should be followed by a comma **except** whichever is the very last in the file.

 An intervention "object" is comprised of all of the following:

-`id` - a unique, integer value > 0.
+`id` - a unique, integer value > 0, followed by a comma.
 No two interventions should have the same id number.
-Followed by a comma.

 Example:
 ```